rulewis/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

 ---
-title: Suppression categories and reasons
+title: Manage the suppression list
-description: Learn how to xxxx
+description: Learn how to access and manage the Journey Optimizer suppression list
 page-status-flag: never-activated
 uuid:
 contentOwner: